-The Dean of American Literature's seaplane landed in Hong Kong's Victoria Harbour on February 22, 1941 as part of his first (and only) trip to Asia.
+On February 22, 1941, Ernest Hemingway arrived in Hong Kong's Victoria Harbour as part of his first (and only) trip to Asia.

 The reason for his journey is still contentious among researchers.
 According to Pete Moreira, Canadian author of Hemingway on the China Hunt, the purpose was "surreptitiously gathering intelligence for the [American] government.”

-Other professionals argue that Ernest Hemingway, perhaps at the zenith of his popularity when he arrived, was more Austin Powers than 007 and was in fact dutifully accompanying his wife who was on assignment for Collier’s magazine.
+Other professionals argue that Ernest Hemingway, perhaps at the zenith of his popularity when he arrived, was more Austin Powers than 007, and was in fact dutifully accompanying his wife, Martha Gellhorn, who was on assignment for Collier’s magazine.

 Hemingway and Gellhorn's visit as reported by the South China Morning Post.

-What is clear is that Hemingway arrived by ship with his then-wife (he would have four in total), Martha Gellhorn, herself a literary luminary.
+What is clear is that Hemingway arrived by ship with Gellhorn, his third of four wives, herself a literary luminary.
 (Gellhorn recalled the trip in her 1978 memoir, Travels With Myself and Another).

-Hemingway wasted no time getting started doing Hemingway things and setting the standard for expat behavior for decades to come by drinking heavily, attending horse races at Happy Valley and, per firsthand accounts, allegedly introducing the Bloody Mary to Hong Kong.
+Hemingway wasted no time getting started doing Hemingway things, and setting the standard for expat behavior for decades to come, by drinking heavily, attending horse races at Happy Valley and, per firsthand accounts, introducing the Bloody Mary to Hong Kong.

 Hemingway in Hong Kong.